Accretion-Driven Turbulence in the Circumgalactic Medium

-While it is tempting to treat the CGM as a scaled-down version of the ICM, several properties of the CGM suggest that there are qualitative differences, rather than just quantitative, between the two systems.
+Previous studies of turbulence in halo gas have focused mainly on cluster scale halos in which the volume-filling phase is more observable, while CGM turbulence has been less systematically explored.
+The driving of turbulence in the intracluster medium (ICM) is typically attributed to jet-inflated bubbles and galaxy mergers \citep[e.g.][]{Churazov02, Omma04,Gaspari18, Mohapatra19}.
+Although it is tempting to treat the CGM as a scaled-down version of the ICM, several properties of the CGM suggest that there are qualitative differences, rather than just quantitative differences, between the two systems.
 First, the CGM does not have a `cooling flow problem', i.e.~the CGM X-ray luminosity in the Milky-Way and nearby massive disks is comparable to that expected based on their star formation rates \citep{Miller15,Bogdan17,Das19,stern19}, in contrast with a discrepancy of $1-2$ orders of magnitude in the ICM \citep{McDonald18}.
-Second, cooling times are generally shorter in the CGM than in the ICM, and can be shorter than dynamical times below the Milky-Way mass scale \citep{white78, birnboim03, Fielding17, stern20}. \cite{Fielding17} demonstrated that such short cooling times cause accretion and outflow shocks to be highly radiative, so kinetic energy dominates over thermal energy and CGM turbulence is largely supersonic.
-A supersonically turbulent CGM would have gas density distributions and velocity structure functions which differ qualitatively from the ICM in which turbulence is subsonic.
-Thus, identifying at which masses, redshift and radii CGM turbulence is supersonic rather than subsonic is crucial for understanding the CGM.
+Second, cooling times are generally shorter in the CGM than in the ICM, and specifically can be shorter than dynamical times below the Milky-Way mass scale \citep{white78, birnboim03, Fielding17, stern20}. \cite{Fielding17} demonstrated that such short cooling times cause accretion and outflow shocks to be highly radiative, so kinetic energy dominates over thermal energy and CGM turbulence is largely supersonic.
+A supersonically turbulent CGM would have gas density distributions and velocity structure functions which differ qualitatively from the subsonically turbulent ICM.
+Thus, identifying at which masses, redshift and radii turbulence is supersonic rather than subsonic is crucial for our understanding of the CGM.
 Supersonic CGM have also been identified in cosmological simulations, mainly in the inner CGM of $\sim L^\star$ galaxies at redshifts of $z\sim0.5$ or higher and in the CGM of dwarf galaxies, both in FIRE \citep{Stern21A,Stern21B,Li21,Gurvich23,Kakoly25,Sun25} and potentially in IllustrisTNG \citep{Semenov24}.